jezcope/idcc17-library-carpentry/paper.md

 For example, many roles involve updating and processing metadata in various systems, which can be tedious and error-prone when done manually but lends itself to automation when the skills to do so are available.
-In many cases all that is required is enough knowledge to recognise such opportunities and raise them with more technical colleagues for implementation.

 Reporting on complex, inconsistent and often messy datasets (such as usage statistics from different publishers) is another common task.